operasoftware/devopera/articles/_posts/2011-03-22-offline-web-apps.md

 <p>There are a lot of places in the world where electricity goes off frequently, and people are offline for quite a while before the power comes back on again.
 Imagine if someone living in such a region is filling out a multi-page form, or writing a long blog post, or composing an important email?
 If the power suddenly goes off (or their computer runs out of battery), they would lose all that data.
 Wouldn’t it be nice if the next time they are online, they could go to the URL and have that information available again, to carry on with?</p>

-<p>Lets look at how we can do this with a simple page containing a <code>&lt;textarea&gt;</code>.
+<p>Let’s look at how we can do this with a simple page containing a <code>&lt;textarea&gt;</code>.
 This page should save whatever we type into local storage every few seconds so if it is closed and reopened, it should load up the last saved text.</p>

 <p>Our page contains a <code>&lt;textarea&gt;</code> with an <code>id</code> of <code>draft</code>:</p>